History of Maldives in Timeline

 In 2015, under a Presidential decree, the College of Islamic Studies was changed into the Islamic University of Maldives (IUM).

-2015: Assassination Attempt and Political Unrest
+2015: Assassination Attempt on President Yameen

-October 2016: Maldives Withdraws from Commonwealth
+October 2016: Withdrawal from the Commonwealth

 In October 2016, the Maldives announced its withdrawal from the Commonwealth in protest at allegations of human rights abuse and failing democracy.